Why Tucker Pup's Dog Training?Get Started

 Not convinced that positive reinforcement methods are the way to go?
 The American Veterinary Society of Animal Behavior (AVSAB) is a group of veterinarians and research professionals who help educate other veterinarians about dog training.
 In other words, this is the group that vets typically turn to for behavioral advice.

 These links require Adobe PDF Reader.

 Tucker Pup's only hires experienced trainers who have trained plenty of dogs, seen all types of behaviors, and can answer all of your questions in a very friendly and professional manner.
 We know that this is your pet and that you're probably fairly new at this.
 We don't talk down to you or make you feel bad if your dog is not perfect.
 We also understand that most people aren't trying to turn their dog into a competitor, but instead want a happy, well-balanced dog who listens and has strong self-control.

-Click here for a bio on our trainer.
+Click here for bios on our trainers.

 The most important person in your dog's life, and the most critical factor in his training success, is YOU.
 In our courses, we don't put all of the focus on 'training your dog,' but extend the scope to include training YOU on how to train your dog.
 For example, we discuss how and why dogs learn, show you how your body language and voice make a big difference, and make sure you practice the techniques properly.
 We also show you how you need to change your behavior in order for your dog to change her behavior, as you are probably contributing in part to your dog's actions.

 We can come to your home, the park, or on a walk